Barbelot/Chimera/README.md

 ## Known Issues

-- Compute shader implementation is not functional.
+- 3D implementation is not functional.

 ## Acknowledgments